valchkou/cassandra-driver-mapping/README.md

 ```

 <a name="uuid"/>
-### id, uuid and timeuuid
+### id, uuid and timeuuid.
 uuid and timeuuid are often used in Primary Key.
 This section describes few important features working with uuid type.

 - Declare uuid and timeuuid properties.
 ```java